 Working capital = Current assets - Current liabilities

 Clearly, if working capital is greater, it means that the company has more current assets than current liabilities.
-If this figure seems overly-high, this may be an indication of a company that is not investing its excess cash.
-However, a positive working capital figure is generally good, as it means the capital can fund the company's operations and invest in future growth opportunities.
+If this number seems too high, this may be an indication of a company that is not investing its excess cash.
+However, a positive working capital number is generally good, as it means the capital can fund the company's operations and invest in future growth opportunities.

 If working capital is negative, this may be a sign of short-term liquidity issues with the company.
 For example, this may be due to a large cash outlay purchase for raw goods, with the accounts payable account increasing substantially.